enonic/old-xp-doc/doc/tutorials/my-first-app/go-online.rst

 Go Online
 =========

+.. |childrenicon| image:: images/children-list.png

 Now that your "Hello World" is complete, it's time to publish.

 #.
 Select the "Hello World" site in the content pane
 #.
 Right-click and select "Publish" from the context menu, or click the "Publish" button in the toolbar
 #.
 The Publishing Wizard will appear.
-Check the "Include children" checkbox
+You may click the |childrenicon| icon to see all child nodes that are published together.
 #.
 Verify that all your items are listed  - click "Publish"!

 When publishing content, all the selected items and changes are "cloned" from draft to the master branch (:ref:`node-domain-repository`).